Power Battery Detection: Experiments

 \subsection{Comparison with Image Segmentation Methods}

 \textbf{Quantitative Comparison.} To comprehensively evaluate MDCNeXt’s segmentation performance, we compare it with generalist models (SAM 2~\cite{SAM2}, SegGPT~\cite{SegGPT}), general segmentation frameworks (DeepLabV3+~\cite{DeepLabV3+}, SegFormer~\cite{SegFormer}), and context-dependent concept segmentation models (Spider~\cite{CDCU-Spider}, ZoomNeXt~\cite{ZoomNeXt}).
 As shown in Table~\ref{tab:comparison_segmentation}, ten widely adopted segmentation metrics are used for evaluation.
 From the average scores, SAM 2 and SegGPT perform reasonably on $PA$ and $S_m$ due to the dominance of background regions and structure-aware properties, but underperform on other metrics.
 This suggests that these in-context learning-based models struggle to propagate prompt features into the main segmentation branch for fine-grained guidance, limiting their adaptability to tasks like PBD even with large-scale pretraining.
 In contrast, Spider and ZoomNeXt benefit from foreground-background comparison and rich-scale fusion, outperforming general segmentation methods.
 Notably, MDCNeXt achieves the best results across all metrics.
 On the tough split, it surpasses MDCNet with improvements of 51.2\% in $F_\beta^w$, 18.8\% in $mIoU$, and 19.8\% in $\mathcal{M}$, showing the effectiveness of our prompt-filtered and density-aware reordering state space modules.
 Tab.~\ref{tab:efficiency_comparison} further presents the efficiency comparison.
-MDCNeXt still shows clear advantages, achieving a good balance between parameter size and computation.
+MDCNeXt still shows clear advantages, achieving a good balance between parameter size and computation. {To show the advantages of MDCNeXt in adopting SSM, we conduct runtime and memory comparisons between MDCNeXt and strong Transformer-based baselines, with a particular focus on high-resolution inputs, as summarized in Tab.~\ref{tab:runtime_memory}.
+Specifically, we report FPS and peak GPU memory usage at both $512\times512$ and $2048\times2048$ resolutions under a unified setting (batch size $=1$, single A100-40GB GPU).
+Transformer-based models such as SegFormer-B5, Spider (Swin-L), and SAM 2 (Hierarchical-B+) experience rapidly increasing memory consumption as input resolution grows, due to the quadratic complexity of self-attention with respect to token number.
+At $2048\times2048$, these models encounter out-of-memory (OOM) errors, while MDCNeXt, leveraging a linear-complexity state space model, maintains stable memory usage and latency growth.
+In fact, there are potential optimization strategies in real-world deployment such as model pruning, mixed-precision inference, and hardware-specific acceleration.
+They can be readily applied without modifying the core model design.
+These engineering-level optimizations are complementary to our method and will be explored in future work to further enhance real-time performance in resource-constrained industrial environments. }